 Western medicine will tell you that women who already have depression or anxiety are more likely to have PMDD.
 Which is true.

 In my case, I was not depressed and did not have an anxiety disorder.
-I fell into the category of women who can be very sensitive to a specific hormone shift that occurs the weeks leading up to our period.
+I fell into the category of women who can be very sensitive to the natural drop in serotonin before our period and an imbalance between estrogen and progesterone.

 Serotonin levels change during our monthly cycle.
 Some women don't notice the impact, while women like me, feel it deeply.
 Serotonin naturally dips before we get our period.
 Which is when many women will feel a tad moody and irritable.